NSO-developer/nso-gitbook/ciena-saos_nc/README-rebuild.md

+# 2. Cleaning and resetting the NED package

-# 2. Removing all downloaded YANG models
+## 2.1 Removing all downloaded YANG models

 If a new set of YANG models is going to be downloaded for an already installed and reloaded NED it is highly recommended to first remove all old device YANG models from the previous download.

-## 2.1 Clean the NED source directory

 Use the following make target to remove all previously downloaded YANG.